richardcepka/SimplEsT-ViT/README.md

         * SimplEsT-ViT - {0.0007, 0.0005}

-It would be nice to conduct a broader sweep over the learning rate and weight decay, especially for weight decay.
-This is because [LN makes the network scale invariant](https://arxiv.org/pdf/1607.06450.pdf); thus, [the behaviour of weight decay can be completely different for networks without normalization](https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2022/readings/L05_normalization.pdf).
+It would be beneficial to perform a wider range of experiments to determine the optimal learning rate and weight decay values, particularly for weight decay.
+This is because normalization through [LN makes the network scale invariant](https://arxiv.org/pdf/1607.06450.pdf), resulting in a [different behavior for weight decay](https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2022/readings/L05_normalization.pdf) compared to networks without normalization.
+We hypothesize that weight decay should be much smaller for SimplEsT-ViT than for SimpleViT.

+### Shampoo implementation discusion:
-For Shampoo, we set att_bias=False because, in the other case, preconditioner_dtype=torch.double is required due to [numerical precision](https://twitter.com/_arohan_/status/1609757568565481483), which is way too slow.
+For Shampoo, we set att_bias=False because, in the other case, preconditioner_dtype=torch.double is required due to [numerical precision](https://twitter.com/_arohan_/status/1609757568565481483) (eps=1e-6 didn't help), which is way too slow.

 We use the same [implementation for Shampoo](https://github.com/facebookresearch/optimizers/tree/main/distributed_shampoo) as in the Cramming paper, where they show no benefits.
 They hypothesize that it may be due to [improper implementation](https://twitter.com/_arohan_/status/1608577721818546176) (we observed better performance for eps=1e-12 than eps=1e-6
 ).
+However, if I understand correctly, the discussion is about the Newton iteration method, which is not used as default in the Shampoo implementation we use (default is eigendecomposition).
 ### Acknowledgment:
 I want to thank KInIT for supporting the training costs of experiments.